-When you hear ‘power pumping’ you probably think about an intense gym where bodybuilders are really pumping massive amounts of iron.
-In reality, it has a lot to do with your breasts.
+When you hear ‘power pumping’ you probably think about an intense gym where bodybuilders are pumping massive amounts of iron.
+The reality is much more interesting, especially for moms of newborns.

-Power pumping might be for you because it’s a new concept built around the idea of increasing your milk production by rapidly expelling your breast milk by replicating what naturally happens to your breasts what a baby cluster feeds.
+Power pumping is a concept built around the idea of increasing your milk production by rapidly expelling your breast milk by replicating what naturally happens to your breasts when a baby cluster feeds.
 But, what is power pumping exactly?

 Power Pumping Is The Key To Enhancing Your Milk Supply

-Power pumping is a technique you can use to produce more milk as it mimics cluster feeding, which is when your baby frequently feeds at first when their stomach size is smaller and they require milk more often.
-Therefore your breasts replenish milk more often to keep up with demand.
+Power pumping is a technique you can use to produce more milk as it mimics cluster feeding.
+Cluster feeding is when your baby feeds more frequently at first when their stomach size is smaller and they require milk more often.
+Your breasts replenish milk more quickly during this time to keep up with demand.